 Incorporate planting into patio design

 Pockets of planting around the edges of the patio or as a division between different zones will soften your design.
-Choose a planting scheme for your patio that will reflect the planting that's successful in the rest of your backyard, but consider a few stand-out plants, such as specimen trees in containers to create a stylish finish.
+Take inspiration from your existing backyard ideas and choose a planting scheme for your patio that reflects the planting that's successful in the rest of your backyard.
+However, consider a few stand-out plants, such as specimen trees in containers, to create a stylish finish.

 Landscape architect Oliver Bond MSGD uses tall plants to frame the area and screen at the rear of beds, and short or creeping varieties that overhang the hard edges of paving to soften the division between the two.